 Technology is your friend.
 It’s not meant to befuddle.
 It’s not meant to irritate.
-Its whole purpose is to make your business easier, faster, more successful and more secure.
-Cyber crime is rampant but don’t panic.
-And don’t pay an IT consultant squillions to firewall every nook and cranny of your organisation.
+Its whole purpose is to make your business easier, faster, more successful, and more secure.
+Cybercrime is rampant but doesn’t panic.
+And don’t pay an IT consultant squillions to firewall every nook and cranny of your organization.

 Work for yourself first and foremost

 Why did you start your business?
-Sure, to capitalise on your expertise and fill a gap in the market.
-And of course after decades of working for others you were due for a change.
+Sure, to capitalize on your expertise and fill a gap in the market.
+And of course, after decades of working for others, you were due for a change.
 But you also started your business because you’re selfish and driven and that’s a good thing.

-Don’t believe what you’ve seen or you’ve heard: ego is not a dirty word and if you’re not putting you and your business first, how do you expect any one else to?
+Don’t believe what you’ve seen or you’ve heard: ego is not a dirty word and if you’re not putting yourself and your business first, how do you expect anyone else to?
 A touch of self-obsession goes a long way and keeps the baddies at bay.
 Think of it as your business’ own personal CCTV.
 However, there is a downside to obsession …

 Take your dividends

 It pays to be conscientious and lead by example, but don’t go overboard because working for yourself can be a sad license to overwork if you’re not careful.
 Burning the midnight oil is fine, but there better be a reward in the morning.
 So forget self-flagellation for its own sake and take your dividends.

 Spend them, save them, reinvest them into the business, but remember: you can’t take any of it with you, and you don’t want the taxman getting his hands on any more of it than he’s entitled to.
 So treat yourself from time to time: you’re in business, not a monastery, after all.

 Get your business valued